centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 {% include whmcs-dashboard-widget.md %}

+### Customizing

+* Hooks: With [v16.10.0](//github.com/centralnicgroup-opensource/rtldev-middleware-whmcs/releases/tag/v16.10.0) we've added a possibility for injecting custom hook logics.
+Add your custom logic to `/your/path/to/whmcs/resources/hooks_ispapi_custom.php`.

 ### Translations

 Since Version 6 of our Registrar Module, we have introduced a Translation Mechanism that is allowing us to translate our Module's Texts in Client Area.

 Find our translation files in the `lang` folder of our ZIP Archive.
-As long as you don't have language override files already in use in your system, just copy that folder into your WHMCS System's root directory.
-Otherwise, please merge our translations into the existing ones.
-Please cover this step after each module upgrade.
+Read about the installation steps [here](#installation--upgrade).
+Feel free to support us with missing language files.
+Contributions are highly welcome!

 ### Transliteration